nicogarbaccio/nicogarbaccio/README.md

 # Hey there!
 I'm Nico! 👋

-I'm a software engineer, educator, and program manager currently working as a QA Engineer.
-In addition, I do some freelance work for a nonprofit organization called Code Nation, building lessons, projects, and tools for students and staff.
-I graduated from Flatiron School's full stack program in December 2022 and have a background of six years as an educator.
+I'm a software engineer and educator, working as a QA Engineer.
+I love solving complex problems, and few things make me as happy as bug-free code.
+I'm also a dedicated member of Code Nation's community, and I support the organization by building curriculum, projects, and tools for students and staff.
+I graduated from Flatiron School's full stack software engineering program in December 2022, and have a background of six years in the world of nonprofit education.
 I'm passionate about community, learning, and teaching.

 - 🔭 I’m currently building an ecommerce app for a friend's business.
 I'm also working on building some new tools for Code Nation staff and students.
 - 🌱 I’m currently learning Python and leveling up my testing knowledge.